 “Never take any supplement that promises to boost your immune system, especially herbals such as echinacea.
 To take any substance that might boost the immune system would have the opposite effect of any drug you are taking for myositis.
 Some doctors believe that these supplements can actually cause flares in autoimmune diseases.”

 * Hospital for Special Surgery is located in New York and has a Myositis program

-Supplements are not regulated by the FDA so companies that produce them can list ingredients that are actually not included in the supplement.
-You will want to ensure to do research before trying any supplement
+Supplements and Vitamins are not regulated by the FDA so companies that produce them can list ingredients that are actually not included in the supplement.
+You will want to ensure to research before trying any supplement.

 Creatine has had a history of sometimes being used to improve athletic performance and to increase muscle bulk in athletes and older people, but cases of muscle weakness or flares of myositis have also been reported with the use of creatine.
 There are some other side effects, particularly with high doses.
 Myositis patients reported increased muscle strength in one small study.
 Be sure to discuss using creatine with your doctor prior to starting.